zhijun-gu/sublime-evernote/README.md

 `Command Palette` > `Evernote: Clip to Evernote as a new note`

 This command will take the current selections, format them as highlighted code snippets, put them in a new note, letting you choose its title, tags and notebook.

+### View note in WebApp

+`Command Palette` > `Evernote: View note in WebApp`

+This command will open the currently opened note in Evernote's WebApp in a browser.
+From there you can view it, share it or continuing editing it from the WebApp's editor.
+You may need to login before being able to view the note.

 ## Metadata